Dragon Ball: Curse of the Blood Rubies: English-language versions

 Another English dub of the film was produced for European markets by AB Groupe and dubbed in France and aired in the UK as The Legend of Shenron on Toonami UK in the summer of 2005, and was released on DVD as the alternate English language track on some European releases.
 It is likely that the cast used for this version consists of English-speaking voice actors in Paris, France.

 On April 6, 2010, Funimation announced that Curse of the Blood Rubies would be released to a bilingual DVD on July 27, 2010, but the release was delayed to December 28, 2010.
 Funimation announced the voice cast for a new English dub of the film on November 12, 2010.
 The 2010 English dub is mostly unedited (the only visual edits being to the title and credit sequences), but the script was mostly recycled from the 1995 English dub (which itself was based on the 1989 dub script), with the most notable change being all the character names reverting to their originals.
 The audio was recorded in Dallas, Texas.
 However, very few voice actors from Funimation's English dub of the original Dragon Ball series reprised their roles for this film, with their replacements from the dub of Dragon Ball Z Kai (in production at the time) being used instead.

 The film might possibly have been dubbed before all the aforementioned versions by Frontier Enterprises, a Tokyo-based company that specialized in dubbing Japanese films and TV series, including the Godzilla series and Lupin III: The Mystery of Mamo.
-This was indicated by an interview with DJ/voice actor Richard Nieskens, who said that he worked on dubbing Dragon Ball Z in December of 1986 [sic] as his first voice acting job, though it is likely he was referring to this film, given Frontier's activity at the time.
+This was promulgated by an interview with DJ/voice actor Richard Nieskens, who indicated that he worked on dubbing Dragon Ball Z in December 1986 [sic] as his first voice acting job, though he was likely referring to this film, given Frontier's activity at the time.
 This brings the total number of English versions to six, if the 1994 test dub by Funimation and BLT Productions is counted, the most dubs an animated film has ever received.

 The film (containing the 2010 dub) was later re-released in a Dragon Ball Movie 4-Pack on February 8, 2011.